No Way Out (2000): Aftermath

 Although Big Show was now the top contender with his victory, the controversial circumstances with which he achieved it once again cast a pall over the WrestleMania championship match.
 On March 13, he and The Rock squared off again, with Rock agreeing to put his career on the line against the title match.
 Shane McMahon was made the guest referee and went out of his way to again ensure Big Show's victory, but a returning Vince McMahon foiled his plans and enabled Rock to score the victory.
 Three days later, Shane reinserted Big Show into the title match by declaring it a Triple Threat Match.
 Vince responded by saying he would be in The Rock's corner for the match.
 The Triple Threat instead occurred on Raw on March 20, 2000; after Triple H won, Linda McMahon came out and informed him, as well as Rock and Big Show, that they would still face each other at WrestleMania but would now be involved in a four-way elimination match with a returning Mick Foley, whom she would accompany to the ring.
 Triple H would retain the WWF Championship after Vince betrayed The Rock by attacking him, and he and Shane both joined forces with the McMahon-Helmsley Era.
 The Rock would finally win the WWF Title against Triple H at Backlash with the help of Steve Austin.

-According to a NBC News interview in 2000, The Undertaker, who had not been seen on television due to a groin injury he suffered in 1999, was originally supposed to return at No Way Out, however ten days before the event, he suffered another injury, this time, tearing his pectoral muscle while training for the event.
+According to a NBC News interview that year, The Undertaker, who had not been seen on television due to a groin injury he suffered in 1999, was originally supposed to return at No Way Out, however ten days before the event, he suffered another injury, this time, tearing his pectoral muscle while training for the event.
 Undertaker would finally make his return at Judgment Day.

 Kurt Angle, by virtue of his win, became the first man to hold both the European and Intercontinental Championships simultaneously since Jeff Jarrett the previous year.
 He and Chris Jericho continued feuding after No Way Out, with Chris Benoit also joining in.
 A two-fall Triple Threat match was signed for WrestleMania 2000, with one fall contested for the European Championship and the other for the Intercontinental Championship.
 Angle lost both of his titles without factoring into either decision; Jericho defeated Benoit to win the European Championship while Benoit defeated Jericho to win the Intercontinental Championship.
 However, he would continue to find success as 2000 went on, eventually becoming that year's King of the Ring and later winning the WWF Championship before the year was out.

 No Way Out 2000 established No Way Out as the annual February PPV until the 2009 event.
 In 2010, No Way Out was replaced by Elimination Chamber.
 One further No Way Out was held in 2012, except it was held in June instead of February and was replaced by Payback in 2013.